sreenidhi-vr/QlarityAI/README.md

 2. **Mention your bot:**
    ```
-   @your-bot-name How do I configure attendance codes in PowerSchool?
+   @your-bot-name How do I configure the system?
    ```

 3. **Send a direct message:**
    - Open DM with your bot
-   - Send: `What is the PowerSchool Student Information System?`
+   - Send: `What is the system overview?`

 #### Test Slash Commands

 ```
-/ask How do I add new users in PowerSchool PSSIS-Admin?
+/ask How do I add new users?
 ```

 #### Test Interactive Components